Olatubosun/rocksdb.docs/Set-Up-Options.md

 table_options.cache_index_and_filter_blocks = true;
 table_options.pin_l0_filter_and_index_blocks_in_cache = true;
 ```

-Don't feel sad if you have existing services running default of these options.
-Although we think these are better than default options, none of them is likely bring significant improvements.
+Don't feel sad if you have existing services running with the defaults instead of these options.
+Whilst we believe that these are better than the default options, none of them is likely to bring significant improvements.

+## Conclusion and Further Reading

-Now you are ready to see the initial RocksDB performance.
-Hope it is good enough!
+Now you are ready to test your application to see how your initial RocksDB performance looks.
+Hopefully it will be good enough!

-If the performance of RocksDB after the basic set-up above is good for you, we don't recommend you to further tune it.
-It is common that workload changes through time.
-If you budget for the performance achieved using a highly customized setting for current workload, some modest workload change may push the performance off the cliff.
-On the other hand, if the performance is not good enough to you, you can further tune RocksDB following more detailed [Tuning Guide](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide).
+If the performance of RocksDB within your application after the basic set-up above is good enough for you, we don't recommend that you tune it further.
+It is common for a workload to change over time.
+If you budget for the performance achieved using a highly customised setting for current workload, some modest change to the workload may push the performance off a cliff.
+On the other hand, if the performance is not good enough for you, you can further tune RocksDB by following the more detailed [Tuning Guide](https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide).